Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-18-ai-beatsaber_custom_maps.md

 Going forward I will consider Note Location independent of the music and see what kind of results I get but I may revisit this.

+# Understanding and implementing RELATIVE POSITIONAL SELF-ATTENTION

+This section is about understanding and implementing the sytem employed in the Music Transformer for encoding relative postion information.

+From the Music Transformer Paper:

+> As the Transformer model relies solely on positional sinusoids to represent timing information, Shaw et al. (2018) introduced relative position representations to allow attention to be informed by how far two positions are apart in a sequence.

+They have a good explanationnation of their method but I think it would be good to entirely remove the concept of heads to make it clearer.

+**The original**

+Let D be the transformer depth dimension.

+L is the number of input vectors.

+Then $$E^r of shape (L, D)$$

+$$R of shape(L, L, D)$$

+$$The queries Q is reshaped to (L, 1, D)$$

+$$S^{rel} = QR^T has shape (L, L)$$